-There are an amazing selection of garden pots available these days.
+There is an amazing selection of garden pots available these days.
 Everything from classical terracotta, through to modern glazed urns in different shapes, sizes and colours.

 Pots can make a great focal point, regardless of whether they have plants in them or not.
 If you have a nice urn shape, they are very well-suited to just standing empty in amongst planting as shown in the photographs above.

 Normally, when you group things in the garden, a group of 3-5 or any odd number tends to look best.
 But I find, with empty pots, two next to each other in different sizes looks really good and breaks the odd number rule.
 However, if you are planting the pots, then the rule applies.
-Odd numbers together do look better for plants.
+Odd numbers together do look better.

 You can also use the urn shape pots on their side with cobbles around them as shown in the photograph on the left, which creates an interesting focal point.

 If you have pots dotted about on your patio, they do tend to look better when grouped.

 Also, having a colour scheme running through them helps bring clarity to the grouping, rather than having an odd assortment of different types of pots.

 If you have an odd assortment of pots that people have given you over the years and have collected, then a trick to make them work together well is to have certain plants that you repeat through the planting in the pots.
 So, for example, have Alchemilla mollis that’s in several different types and style of pot mixed in with everything.
 The repetition of the plant brings clarity to the mixture of different types of pots.

 Now, the image below isn’t the perfect example because of the sheer variety of pot styles, shapes and sizes that have been used… But that aside, look how well they give form and eye-catching focal points that lead the eyes to the bench.

 Pots can make great focal points, the trick is to place them on a visual journey down the garden to a key area, like a seat or gazebo.